 The primary symptoms of Brachycephalic Syndrome are labored breathing, snorting or snoring, gagging or retching, exercise intolerance, and in severe cases, collapse.
-Although cats with milder forms may not have any signs of the condition, it’s important to be aware of the potential risks associated with this syndrome.
+Although cats with milder forms might not have any signs of their condition, it’s important to be aware of the potential risks associated with this syndrome.

 Symptoms of Feline Brachycephalic Syndrome

-Symptoms of Feline Brachycephalic Syndrome vary depending on the severity of the condition.
+Symptoms of Feline Brachycephalic Syndrome vary depending on the severity of their condition.
 The primary symptoms are:

 - Labored breathing